Djerba: From the sixteenth to the nineteenth century

-The Ottomans entered a part of Ifriqiya in 1574 and made it an Ottoman province, similar to what they did in the Central Maghreb in 1519–1520 and in Tripoli in 1551.
+The Ottomans entered a part of Ifriqiya in 1574 and made it an Ottoman province, similar to what they did in the Central Maghreb in 1519–1520 and in Tripolitania in 1551.
 However, this Tunisian province, which was formed at a later date, soon developed its political system before its Algerian and Tripolitan neighbors since the late 16th century.
 At that time, the rule of the Dey with sole authority appeared (in the first half of the 17th century), then a semi-monarchical hereditary system during the era of the Muradid Beys (1628–1702) and then the Husseinis (after 1705).
 These Husseinis succeeded in building the edifice of a state firmly established in the country and enjoying broad independence from external powers (Istanbul or the Dey of Algiers), especially during the reign of Hammuda Pasha (1782–1814).

-The two giant empires—the Ottoman and the Spanish—took advantage of the weakness of the Hafsid state to intervene in Tunisia from 1534–1535.
+The two giant empires—the Ottoman and the Spanish—took advantage of the weakness of the Hafsid state to intervene in Tunisia from 1534 to 1535.
 In addition to the island of Djerba, Darguth Pasha was able to occupy Gafsa in 1556 and Kairouan (the capital of the Almoravid Emirate of Chabia) in 1557, and the Bayler Bey (Supreme Commander) "Ali Pasha" or "Alaj Ali" entered the city of Tunis.
 In 1569, before the Spanish evacuated him from it in 1573.

 The Ottoman Sultan Selim II decided to eradicate the Spaniards from Tunisia for strategic reasons (monitoring the southern bank of the Strait of Sicily), political reasons (completed the occupation of the countries of this bank from Egypt to the borders of the Far Maghreb), and religious reasons (jihad was one of the constants of Ottoman policy).
-With the help of the people, the Ottomans were able to storm the huge fortress of La Goulette, then seize Tunis and completely eliminate the Spanish presence during the summer of 1574.
+With the help of the people, the Ottomans were able to storm the huge fortress of La Goulette, then seize Tunis and eliminate the Spanish presence during the summer of 1574.